isomerpages/moe-concordpri/_programmes/Applied Learning Programme (ALP).md

 <b>Approach to develop E3 Reasoning</b>

-Concord adopts the 4-prong approach to develop E3 Reasoning in our students.
+<p>Concord adopts the 4-prong approach to develop E3 Reasoning in our students.